 Emma has been a teacher at St Mary’s for the past 19 years and is currently working as Deputy Head Teacher with responsibility for Inclusion.
 As a school we are passionate about creating a learning environment and ethos that supports all students and we work tirelessly to ensure that all students feel valued, their needs are met in the school environment and they have enriched learning opportunities so that they can achieve their full potential

 Hayley is the autism support worker for DSPL4.
 Providing support and advice to parents or carers of children with autism or awaiting a diagnosis of autism, via telephone consultations, home visit, professional meetings or email.

 Hayley has two children, one with additional and complex needs.
-Over the years, she has learnt over many years ways to manage and support her son’s progress from being a little one in to early adulthood.
+Over the years, she has learnt many ways to manage and support her son’s progress as he has grown into early adulthood.
 Due to his difficulties, Hayley is passionate about supporting children with autism and additional needs in school settings.
 She has worked as a 1:1 SEN TA and been part of team who set up a base for children with additional needs.
 After enjoying many years working with children, Hayley felt it was important to empower parents with her knowledge to enable them to support their own families.

 Sandra Mahoney - DSPL4 Post 16 Transition Support Worker

 Sandra has spent most of her adult life within public services and after working at the Royal Free Hospital with children on the ‘At Risk Register’, she joined Camden Council Youth Services Department and trained as a Social Worker.
 Five years later she joined the crime prevention charity NACRO (The National Association for the Care and Resettlement of Offenders) based in the London borough of Wandsworth where she managed an eight bed hostel for care leavers and young offenders.